It's even worse than I thought, ladies and gentlemen.

 After the town hall, she asks for a car, a kitchen, and a bathroom.

-These are the people I'm telling you, we saw what we saw last night.
+These are the people, I'm telling you, we saw what we saw last night.

 These people saw, if they watched his press conference, they saw a guy who, in their eyes, only cares about getting them a job.

-That's I don't care about anything else, or getting them a kitchen or a car.
+Or getting them a kitchen or a car.

-And his own brother doesn't eat, he's not even bought his brother a pot.
+He's not even bought his brother a pot.

-And we're working on the McDonald's dudes.
+And we're working on the McDonald's dude.

 Now, I want you to stop and think of something, folks.

-It's gonna happen soon.
+It's going to happen soon.

-I but I've got to get these in.
+But I've got to get these in.

 And I want you, as you listen to these, I want you to imagine yourself at the town meeting.

-The president of the United States arrives.
+The President of the United States arrives.

 You are in the same room as the President of the United States.